mlabs-haskell/cem-script/docs/goals_and_soa.md

 is almost impossible without human-readable spec.
 That is why in all reference DApps either used spec in development, or was asked to provide specification by auditor.
-Tweag and MLabs audits specificalli list validating provided specification as one of main tasks of audit.
+Tweag and MLabs audits specifically list validating provided specification as one of main tasks of audit.

 This leads to lot of cruft with writing, linking and updating specifications.
-Quite often not only one, but up to three levels of spec granularity would be benefitial for project, which worstens situation.
+Quite often not only one, but up to three levels of spec granularity would be beneficial for project, which worsens situation.
 We observe great amount of cruft and spec rot in all projects we were personally involved.
 Such kind of cruft is often present not only on level of single developers, but on communication